digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/ha.rst

 Running a Stand-Alone Mediator Node
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A synchronizer may be statically configured with a single embedded mediator node or it may be configured to work with external mediators.
+A sync domain may be statically configured with a single embedded mediator node or it may be configured to work with external mediators.
-Once the synchronizer has been initialized further mediators can be added at runtime.
+Once the sync domain has been initialized further mediators can be added at runtime.

-By default, a synchronizer will run an embedded mediator node itself.
+By default, a sync domain will run an embedded mediator node itself.
-This is useful in simple deployments where all synchronizer functionality can be co-located on a single host.
+This is useful in simple deployments where all sync domain functionality can be co-located on a single host.
-In a distributed setup where synchronizer services are operated over many machines,
+In a distributed setup where sync domain services are operated over many machines,
-you can instead configure a synchronizer manager node and bootstrap the synchronizer with mediator(s) running externally.
+you can instead configure a sync domain manager node and bootstrap the sync domain with mediator(s) running externally.

-Mediator nodes can be defined in the same manner as Canton participants and synchronizers.
+Mediator nodes can be defined in the same manner as Canton participants and sync domains.

 .. literalinclude:: /canton/includes/mirrored/enterprise/app/src/test/resources/external-mediators.conf
    :start-after: user-manual-entry-begin: ExternalMediatorNode
    :end-before: user-manual-entry-end: ExternalMediatorNode
    :dedent:

-When the synchronizer starts it will automatically provide the embedded mediator information about the synchronizer.
+When the sync domain starts it will automatically provide the embedded mediator information about the sync domain.
-External mediators have to be initialized using runtime administration in order to complete the synchronizer initialization.
+External mediators have to be initialized using runtime administration in order to complete the sync domain initialization.

 HA Configuration
 ~~~~~~~~~~~~~~~~